apache/druid/docs/querying/query-from-deep-storage.md

 ```

 Segments with a `replication_factor` of `0` are not assigned to any Historical tiers and won't get loaded onto them.
 Queries you run against these segments are run directly against the segment in deep storage.

+Note that at least one of the segments in a datasource must be loaded onto a Historical process so that Druid can plan the query.
+But the segment on the Historical process can be any segment from the datasource.
+It does not need to be any specific segment.
+It

 ## Run a query from deep storage